Skip to content

 Phase 2: Spine Upgrade — Months 2–3

 Deploy 800G-capable spine switches first, targeting the layer that creates the most pervasive bottleneck across the entire cluster fabric.
 Test with 10% of production traffic initially while maintaining 400G paths for the remaining 90%.
-You can use 400G optics in compatibility mode during this phase — the spine switches support mixed-speed operation during the transition period.
-Critically: order all optical infrastructure 90 days before your GPU delivery date to avoid idle compute costs during the transition.
+You can use 400G optics in compatibility mode during this phase.
+Critically: order all 800G optical infrastructure 90 days before your GPU delivery date to avoid idle compute costs during the transition.

 Phase 3: Leaf Migration — Months 4–5

 Upgrade leaf switches progressively, maintaining zero downtime through hot-swap procedures and traffic migration between leaves during each individual switch upgrade.
-Implement 800G breakout configurations — 1×800G to 2×400G — to connect upgraded spine ports to leaf switches that are still awaiting their upgrade, preserving connectivity throughout the transition.
-Validate each upgraded leaf with actual AI workload testing before declaring it production-ready and moving to the next.
+Implement 800G breakout configurations — 1x800G to 2x400G — to connect upgraded spine ports to leaf switches that are still awaiting their upgrade, preserving connectivity throughout the transition.

 Phase 4: Full Production — Month 6

 Complete server NIC upgrades to 800G ConnectX-7 or ConnectX-8 interfaces across all GPU servers.
-Optimize PFC and ECN settings for the fully 800G fabric — the configuration parameters differ from mixed-speed operation and require tuning for the new link characteristics.
+Optimize PFC and ECN settings for the fully 800G fabric.
 Switch all remaining links to 800G and execute comprehensive performance validation with NCCL all-reduce benchmarks.
 Monitor and tune ongoing performance with the target metrics established during Phase 1 assessment.
+Use our transceiver validation guide for 72-hour soak test methodology.

 Critical Success Factor: Order optical infrastructure 90 days before GPU delivery to avoid costly idle time.
 Every week of GPU downtime costs $80,000–$120,000 for a 512-GPU cluster — making early procurement the single highest-ROI decision in the migration process.